com-480-data-visualization/project-2023-ak_team/Milestone2.md

 ![image](https://user-images.githubusercontent.com/61150130/234244159-8c7fad11-1dda-4616-92a0-cc52cd813132.png)

 The nodes in the graph represent either actors or directors.
 When a node is clicked, it reveals a comprehensive list of movies that the selected individual has participated in.
-Additionally, if the selected individual is not the central node, the system also displays a list of movies in which both the selected individual and the central actor have acted together.
+Additionally, if the selected individual (like in this exemple Tom Cruise) is not the central node, the system also displays a list of movies in which both the selected individual and the central actor have acted together.

 ## Actors Interactive Informations

+Afterwards, by clicking on the actor's name located at the top right corner (e.g., Tom Cruise), you can access further details about them, including:

+- A catalogue of movie posters and relevant information for all the movies they have acted in.
+- A radar chart showcasing the types of genres that have defined his/her career.
+- A density plot that depicts the distribution of genres in the movies he/she has acted in over time

 ![image](https://user-images.githubusercontent.com/61150130/234244230-2b6752bb-3a6f-49dc-9b45-fab073e90ebe.png)

 The lines connecting the central graph nodes signify collaborations, and when clicked, they reveal detailed information about the movies they've worked on together, along with their posters.